 Tamoxifen: what you should and shouldn’t avoid

-If you have oestrogen receptor positive (ER+) breast cancer, it is likely that you are on tamoxifen.
+If you have estrogen receptor positive (ER+) breast cancer, it is likely that you are on tamoxifen.
 But, did you know that the effectiveness of this drug can be boosted or compromised based on everyday foods and drinks?

 How does tamoxifen work?